Back to basics!

 Browse some of our British favourites.
 Click on each one for more information and ideas!

 Beans are a versatile ingredient that can offer easy comfort food or exciting new flavours to travel the world from your kitchen.
-Check out some of the tasty recipes we've tested.
+They're also great for learning how to cook from scratch at home.
+We're big lover's of whipping up something with whatever you have in your pantry, but sometimes we all need a bit of inspiration to get us going!
+Check out some of the tasty recipes we've tested that we love.

-We've been using the Bon Appetit "86 Bean Recipes" website for inspiration.
+Tip: We've been using the Bon Appetit "86 Bean Recipes" page for inspiration.
 You can try these recipes yourself using canned or dry beans.

 Using all British ingredients, why not go all out and help fight food waste by showing the wonky veg some love in this one-pot wonder.